Swallowtail23/mtgc/README.md

 Run command line:
 - php initial.php username password from webserver's console in the setup folder
-- note the supplied username, salt and password, and write into the database for initial user
+- note the supplied username and password and write into the database for initial user
 - copy collectionTemplate database table to {usernumber}collection, e.g. 1collection

 ### Cron jobs ###